vinas24/MarioBros_TP1/enunciados/practica1/practica1_en.md

 + `tp1.logic.gameobjects`
     - `Mario`

 Each package contains several files.
 The files whose name is shown in italics contain completely implemented classes; you should not change the code contained in any of these files.
 The other files contain partially implemented classes, to which you will need to add more attributes and methods.
 You may also need to create additional classes and packages.
+The application is launched by executing the `tp1.Main` class.

 The package structure of the code provided conforms to the Model-View-Controller (MVC) architectural pattern: